SaiAshish9/competitive-programming/geeks-for-geeks/stuff/greedy-problems/activitySelection.md

 1. Sort the activities according to their finishing time

-2. Select the first activity from the sorted arrayand print it
+2. Select the first activity from the sorted array and print it

 3. Do following for remaining activities in the sorted array.